Baxter's Dog Food Review -

 Price 4/5

 When it comes to price, Baxter’s is pretty difficult to beat.
-Being a supermarket brand -made by Woolworths - and choosing cheap ingredients means they can sell every bag at one of the lowest prices in the market.
+Being a supermarket brand and choosing cheap ingredients, means they can sell every bag at one of the lowest prices in the market.
 However, for the budget you’d allocate to buying this kibble you could just as easily purchase fresh ingredients and make homemade dog food.
 It would definitely be a better option nutrition-wise.

 Even though this is probably the cheapest dog food available in Australia, we don’t consider nutritional value an appropriate trade-off and we’re taking off 1 star because of it.